 Why use more than one broadband connection?

-While the availability of fibre broadband services is improving (as described in our Superfast broadband in the UK page), many businesses and homes (particularly in more rural areas) remain dependent on ADSL or ADSL2+ services.
+While the availability of fibre broadband services is improving (as described in our Superfast broadband page), many businesses and homes (particularly in more rural areas) remain dependent on ADSL or ADSL2+ services.
 This is despite the fact that demands for bandwidth continue to increase.

 In this website, we have presented a range of techniques that can be applied to squeeze the very best speeds from a single ADSL or ADSL2+ broadband connection.
 These include: